Diagnosis

 Getting support

 Coping with cancer can be very stressful.
-Talk with your healthcare team about seeing a counselor.
+Talk with your health care team about seeing a counselor.
 They can refer you to someone who can help.
 You can also visit support groups in person or online to talk with other people coping with cancer.
-Ask your healthcare team about local support groups.
+Ask your health care team about local support groups.

 Featured in

-© 2025 The StayWell Company, LLC.
+© 2026 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare provider's instructions.

 Find the right providers for your needs.